 I suppose these titles fit me in a nutshell.
 If someone asked me at a dinner party, what do you do?
 I’m probably going to give these a shout out.
-For over a decade, I’ve been marketing software technology to enterprises across multiple industries: insurance and financial services, government, manufacturing, retail, life sciences, and healthcare.
+For two decades (that sounds like an eternity), I’ve been marketing technology to enterprises across multiple industries: insurance and financial services, government, manufacturing, retail, life sciences, and healthcare.
 Currently, I lead an expanded team working to develop business relationships within client set and market company strategy and vision.
-My specialties include: Information Management Architecture, Business Development, Web 2.0 Technologies, Website Development, Communication, Presentations to large groups, and Creativity.
+My specialties include: Business Development, Leading Large and Diverse Teams, Website Development, Communication, Presentations to large groups, and Design.
 I know it’s a long list.
 I’ve been doing this a long time.

 Knights of Legend